dezlymacauley/shell-scripting-study-journal/cli_commands.md

 ---

+`history` = View previously run commands

+---

+## Archiving and Compression

+`tar` = Archive and extract files
+        Usage:
+        `tar -czf name-of-archive-to-be-created.tar the-folder-you-want-to-archive`
+        `-c` means create an archieve
+        `-f` means from file
+        `-z` will compress the file using a program called `gzip` -
+        Note: Adding `.gz` will ensure that Windows-based programs will recognize the file type.
+        "tar -czf name-of-archive-to-be-created.tar`.gz` the-folder-you-want-to-archive"

+NOTE:
+An achieved folder is also known as a tarball

+## How to view the contents of a tarball
+`tar -tf notes.tar`

+## How to extract the contents of a tar file
+`tar -xf name-of-archive.tar name-folder-to-create-to-store-exactrated files`

+---

+## NOTE: What's the difference between Zip and Tar

+`zip`

+zip compresses a file and then bundles it. tar bundles a file, and then compresses it.

+`zip -r notes.zip notes`
+This will create a zip file

+## How unzip
+`unzip notes.zip`

+---

 ## Networking

 `hostname`  = print hostname
+`hostname -i`  = print the ip adress of the hostname.
 `ping`      = send packets to URL and print a reponse.
             E.g. `ping google.com` to test out the internet connection.
 `ifconfig`  = Display or configure network interfaces.
 NOTE: Not working on my systems.
 Need to fix.